The Ultimate Guide To Vegan!

 Veganism is commonly viewed by many people as about as exciting as a wet weekend in Bognor!
 (Editor’s Note: Bognor really is a lovely place!)

-Well, that’s all going to change with the Stop Animal Cruelty.org Ultimate Guide To Vegan!
+Well, that’s all going to change with the Cruelty Free Lifestyle.org Ultimate Guide To Vegan!

 Veganism is now a realistic lifestyle choice and a lot more fun than wearing a horse hair vest (which is definitely not vegan!).